-Dr. Patel will challenge us to consider the theologies of interfaith cooperation that exist within our own traditions and how cultivating these theologies can both deepen our own faith and improve relationships across faith communities in a way that strengthens our civil society.
+Dr. Patel challenged us to consider the theologies of interfaith cooperation that exist within our own traditions and how cultivating these theologies can both deepen our own faith and improve relationships across faith communities in a way that strengthens our civil society.

 Past Lake Lectures

 - 2016—Jonathan Walton

 Title: “Jesus, Chief Executive: The Gospel of Health & Wealth at the Core of American Religion.”

 Speaker: Jonathan Walton, Ph.D., is the Plummer Professor of Christian Morals, the Pusey Minister in the Memorial Church and Professor of Religion and Society at Harvard Divinity School.